Benign familial neonatal seizures

-Benign familial neonatal seizures (BFNS), formerly called benign familial neonatal convulsions (BFNC), is a rare autosomal dominant inherited form of seizures.
-It manifests in newborns, normally within the first 7 days of life, as tonic–clonic seizures.
-Infants are otherwise normal between attacks and develop without incident.
-Attacks normally spontaneously cease within the first 15 weeks of life.
-Lifetime susceptibility to seizures is increased, as 16% of those diagnosed with BFNE earlier in life will go on to have seizures versus a 2% lifetime risk for the general population.
+Benign familial neonatal seizures (BFNS), also referred to as benign familial neonatal epilepsy (BFNE), is a rare autosomal dominant inherited form of seizures.
+This condition manifests in newborns as brief and frequent episodes of tonic-clonic seizures with asymptomatic periods in between.
+Characteristically, seizure activity spontaneously ends during infancy and does not affect childhood development.
+However, some studies have reported that a minority of children with BFNS consequently develop intellectual disability.
+Additionally, BFNS increases lifetime susceptibility to seizures as approximately 14% of those afflicted go on to develop epilepsy later in life.
 There are three known genetic causes of BFNE, two being the voltage-gated potassium channels KCNQ2 (BFNC1) and KCNQ3 (BFNC2) and the third being a chromosomal inversion (BFNC3).
 There is no obvious correlation between most of the known mutations and clinical variability seen in BFNE.